Control system security: Subgroups of Control Systems

 Industrial control systems (ICS) are made up of several subsections that work cohesively.
 Each group is designated with a specific role; however, they all rely on each other to operate and maintain security.
 The main categories include Supervisory Control and Data Acquisition (SCADA), Distributed Control Systems (DCS), Programmable Logic Controllers (PLC), and Networked Control Systems (NCS).

 Supervisory Control and Data Acquisition (SCADA)

 SCADA systems are designed to monitor and control processes on a large scale.
-This includes processes that are spread over wide geographic areas, such a electric power grids, oil pipelines, or water distribution networks.
+This includes processes that are spread over wide geographic areas, such an electric power grids, oil pipelines, or water distribution networks.
 They gather data in real time from devices such as Remote Terminal Units (RTUs) and PLCs.
 They then send this information to a central control center where operators can analyze system performance and manage it accordingly.
 Because SCADA systems reply on continuous communications between remote sites and central servers, they are especially susceptible to cyber threats.